 The Making of an Inconvenient Hero

-Thaddeus Stevens: The Making of an Inconvenient Hero is an exciting fictional story based on historical fact about "Thad" as a teenager-after his father deserted the family, leaving the family penniless.
-Brought to life with vivid descriptions and colorful scenes are Thad's character, physical challenges, and the strong opinions and actions he took to help runaway slaves.
+Thaddeus Stevens: The Making of an Inconvenient Hero is an exciting fictional story based on historical facts about "Thad" as a teenager-after his alcoholic father deserted the family, leaving them penniless.
+Brought to life with vivid descriptions and colorful scenes are Thad's character, physical challenges, and how he and his family survived.

 “This account of Thaddeus Stevens' early life is very useful and instructive from the point of view of dealing with bullying and abuse.
 It is an inspirational story of how one of the greatest figures in American history overcame his disabilities to play an invaluable role in dealing with the subject of abolition, assisting the disadvantaged, combating prejudice and how he truly lived the principles of American freedom.
 Young readers will find the book a clear account of farm life in rural Vermont and the sheer strength needed to perform basic chores - young Thad is definitely a role model for today.”

 “I loved that this book, aimed at younger readers, made Thad a "real" person who didn't always make the right choices but obviously had a good heart.
 I really got the sense of his struggle with his feelings regarding his father's alcoholism, his relationships with the other people around him, and the difficulties of being crippled, which included physical limitations as well as bullying.
 Even though many of the events are fictional, they take on an air of authenticity because of the details the author has added to make the time and place come alive.
 His journey is far from easy, but Thad shines as a role model, a fact demonstrated particularly in the exciting events at the end of the book.”